 AFG pays particular importance to the existence of specialised committees emanating from the board of directors.
-The board and the committees must be free to summon and interview company staff.
+The board and the committees must be free to summon and interview company employees.

-The board must supply shareholders with all relevant information about the committees and the frequency of their meetings; it must also report on their activities.
+The board must provide shareholders with all relevant information about the committees and the frequency of their meetings; it must also report on their activities.

-AFG recommends that terms of reference be drawn up for each committee, describing how they operate and their scope of authority.
+AFG recommends that terms of reference be drawn up for each committee, describing how they operate as well as their scope of authority.